chriskirknielsen/dotcom-2024/src/content/posts/2024/2024-12-13-vertical-slider-fitting-the-tallest-element-in-pure-css/index.md

 Setting up the horizontal variation in my demo, I think I've done this before with less complexity… but the width is usually easier to account for than the height, so maybe this isn't useless?
 If this is over-engineered and can be simplified, I'm all ears!

-Anyways, just another "tales from work" that seemed cool to share!
+Anyways, just another episode of "tales from work" that seemed worth sharing!